DOVER KENT ARCHIVES

 Above sign 2011.

-Earliest reference found so far is in the Wingham Division Ale Licence list, which shows the "Griffin's Head," Chillenden, to be re-licensed for the sum of 8 shillings in 1740 indicating that the pub was present before 1740.
+Another reference found is in the Wingham Division Ale Licence list of 1740, to be re-licensed for the sum of 8 shillings.

 A wonderful ancient pub, the Griffins Head has been part of everyday life in the Domesday village of Chillenden for many centuries.